Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Experimental setups and results

+In ISIC2016 and ISIC2017, the selected metric to rank participant for lesion segmentation task was Jaccard index but for ISIC2018 it was threshold Jaccard index (averaged over all test images).

-In the second task (attributes segmentation), each attribute is evaluated separately in the way that all output segmentation maps from all test image are concatenated together to form a multi-channel output with a specific size ($256\times256\times${number of test images}), and it is then evaluated using the Jaccard index and Dice coefficient.
-The final evaluation of all attributes is drawn out by averaging the attained metrics for all 5 different attributes.
+For the second task (attribute segmentation), each attribute is evaluated separately in a way that all output segmentation maps from all test image are first concatenated together to form a multi-channel output with a specific size ($256\times256\times${number of test images}), similar procedure is done for their relative ground truth masks, and then the similarity between the multi-channeled ground truth and prediction is evaluated using the Jaccard index and Dice coefficient.
+We name these metrics in the result tables as cumulative Jaccard (C-JSI) and cumulative Dice (C-DSC).
+The final evaluation of a method is drawn out by concatenating all 5 different attributes predictions from all test images.

+Note that all of the above-mentioned metric values are in the range of (0,1), but for clarity, we reported them as performance percentages in the range of (0,100).